After the Toyosu Tuna Auction, I decided to just go back to this market’s roots in Tsukiji.

 Look at how happy I am before riding the train home.
 (The temple is called Tsukiji Honganji Temple.
 Just near the train station.
 It’s beautiful.
 So I just had to take a photo.
 Hahaha!)

 That’s the end of my food trip!
 What foods are you excited to try?
 If you have some favorites also that I haven’t included, comment it down below!
-Would love to try out what you liked most!
+I would love to try out what you liked most!